BerkayySimsekk/Simple_Calculator/README.md

 # Simple Calculator

 A personal project to practice the knowledge I gained from CS 102 using JavaFX.
 This calculator can perform addition, subtraction, multiplication and division.
-Parantheses can be used to seperate the expressions.
-The input from the user is taken as infix expression which is turned into postfix expression to evaluate the result by using Stack objects.
+Parantheses can be used to separate the expressions.
+The input from the user is taken as infix expression which is turned into postfix expression to evaluate the result by using a stack object.

 ## How to Run the Program